 Read the full article here: 3 Reasons Why Brand Storytelling is the Future of Marketing – Forbes.com

-And it’s a brand connection they’re more likely to remember: Research shows that messages delivered as stories can be up to 22 times more memorable than just facts.
-For example, instead of merely focusing on data, use short narratives that introduce the people behind your initiatives, the inspiration behind your new product innovation, detail the efforts that led to your successes (or misses), your greatest lessons, most memorable events, and so on.
+And it’s a brand connection they’re more likely to remember.
+Research shows that messages delivered as stories can be up to 22 times more memorable than just facts.
+For example, instead of merely focusing on data, use short narratives that introduce the people behind your initiatives.
+Tell them what was the inspiration behind your new product innovation.
+Explain the efforts that led to your successes (or misses), your greatest lessons, most memorable events, and so on.
 Your audience will be able to visualize your story—and most likely, remember your brand.

 Next week, I’ll outline the latest trends in brand storytelling that you may want to include as part of your content marketing strategy.